Knowledge-Engineering-with-Big-Data/PaperDownloader/README.md

 cd wos_crawl
 python updateFilesToDb.py
 ```
-8. Perform Steps 7 and 8 several times to ensure that more PDFS are obtained.
+8. Perform Steps 6 and 7 several times to ensure that more PDFS are obtained.

 ## Authors